Nicky Lopez Player Props: Royals vs. Tigers

-The Kansas City Royals, including Nicky Lopez (.250 on-base percentage in past 10 games, 95 points below season-long percentage), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Monday at 6:40 PM ET.
+The Kansas City Royals, including Nicky Lopez (.273 on-base percentage in past 10 games, 69 points below season-long percentage), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Angels.
+He had a one-hit performance in his most recent game (1-for-4) against the Tigers.

 Nicky Lopez Game Info & Props vs. the Tigers